SHsuperCM/SHCMData/README.md

-SHCMData is a (WIP) library that should hopefully make a smart sensible data storage solution for java.
+SHCMData is a (WIP) library that should hopefully become a smart sensible data storage solution for java.

 It is heavily inspired by Mojang's NBT data structure but done with my own take on it.
-No code has been copied and no solutions were done by looking directly at Mojang's code.
+Note that no code has been copied and no solutions were done by looking directly at Mojang's code.

-SHCMData should resemble json a bit and also has compatible json text conversion(WIP).
+For those unaware of the NBT structure, SHCMData should resemble json a bit.

+### Head over to the [wiki](https://github.com/SHsuperCM/SHCMData/wiki) for more information!